My pro-bono, unsolicited “radical honesty” campaign for the dreaded LinkedIn.

-WHITEHOUSE.ORG is a long-running political parody I produced and edited during two separate tenures spanning vastly different political and internet realities.
+WHITEHOUSE.ORG was a long-running political parody I produced and edited during two separate tenures spanning vastly different political and internet realities.
 The Bush Era During the slow-motion train wreck that was the George W. Bush Administration, we entertained millions of people per month, sold a ton of silly swag, published a spin-off book with PenguinContinue reading “WHITEHOUSE.ORG”

 I won a Primetime Emmy® for producing this industry-first “second screen” sync app for Team Coco.
 The next year, we expanded what had been a tablet-only experience to support iOS & Android phones and desktop computers — for which we nabbed another Emmy nomination: Truth be told, I had a nagging suspicion that watching aContinue reading “Team Coco Sync”